shah-hoque/mod-1-challenge/README.md

 Last updated by: Shohidul Shah Hoque
 __________

-# Title: Codebase refactored to meet accessibility standards so that it's optimized for search engines
+# Codebase refactored to meet accessibility standards so that it's optimized for search engines

 ## Description
 The original codebase was downloaded from https://courses.bootcampspot.com